-This is an exciting phase of growth where your baby begins to kick about and show a lot of facial movements.
-He can now grimace, frown and pout his lips.
-He may even start hiccuping and swallowing.
+The 15th week of pregnancy is an exciting phase of growth where your baby begins to kick about and show a lot of facial movements.
+The baby at 15 weeks can now grimace, frown and pout his or her lips.
+He or she may even start hiccuping and swallowing.

 Baby’s Developments at Week 15

-Your baby now weighs approximately 110 grams and measures about 4.7 inches from head to bottom (derrière).
-He’s still so tiny that he can fit into your palm – nevertheless, very active.
-When he’s not sleeping, he’s busily splashing about in the amniotic fluid – sometimes sucking, hiccupping, kicking or curling those teeny-weeny toes !
+At 15 weeks pregnant, the baby now weighs approximately 110 grams and measures about 4.7 inches from head to bottom (derrière).
+The fetus at 15 weeks is still so tiny that he/she can fit into your palm – but are nevertheless very active.
+When the baby is not sleeping, he/she is busily splashing about in the amniotic fluid – sometimes sucking, hiccupping, kicking or curling those teeny-weeny toes !
 Of course, you won’t be feeling any of it now, since the baby’s system is filled with fluid.